-Already, Ford is leading the pickup truck segment for the 2018 model year with the F-450 Super Duty.
-This powerhouse?s 4×2 Crew Cab model offers up to 34,000 pounds of gooseneck towing, which equates to 17 tons.
+You may remember that, back in early 2018, Ford started the model year strong in the pickup truck segment with the F-450 Super Duty.
+This powerhouse’s 4×2 Crew Cab model offers up to 34,000 pounds of gooseneck towing, which equates to 17 tons.

 The engine behind this best-in-class number is the 6.7-liter Power Stroke V8 diesel.
 With an increase of 10 horsepower and torque from the 2017 engine, this machine cranks out a hefty 450 horsepower and 935 lb-ft of torque.